Tausand-dev/PyAbacus/README.md

 # pyAbacus

-pyAbacus was built to simplify the usage of Tausand Abacus family of coincidence counters, providing a library aimed to interface these devices using Python coding.
+pyAbacus is built to simplify the usage of Tausand Abacus family of coincidence counters, providing a library aimed to interface these devices using Python coding.

 Written in Python3, pyAbacus relies on the following modules:
 - pyserial